The Experiment Digital

 Youth Leadership & Community Service

-Connect virtually with high school students across the U.S., Middle East, and North Africa!
-Develop your civic engagement, leadership, and intercultural communications skills while learning how to implement a service project in your local community.
+Connect virtually with high school students across the U.S. and Latin America!
+Develop your civic engagement, leadership, and global communications skills while learning how to design and implement a service project in your local community.

 • Certificate